 Physiotherapy, physical therapy - definition and division.
 Electrotherapy.
 Classification of electrotherapy according to the frequency of electric current.
-Indications according to effect.
+General indications and contraindications for physical therapy (PT).
+Indications according to the effect of PT on different stages of musculoskeletal diseases (specify peracute, acute, subacute and chronic stages).